syncfusion-content/wpf-docs/wpf/Add-Syncfusion-Controls.md

 ## Through C# / VB

-The following steps help you add a required Essential WPF Control through C# or VB Code, for example: DockingManager.
+The following steps helps to add a required Essential WPF Control through C# or VB Code, for example: DockingManager.

  1.Create a WPF project in Visual Studio and refer the following assemblies.